 Avoidance of exposure is the important first step in recovery from the toxic effects of harmful heavy metals like lead and mercury.

 Start reading labels of personal skin and hair care products and avoid products known to contain aluminum and other harmful chemicals.
 Drink lots of purified or mountain spring water.
 Avoid cooking with aluminum and teflon.
 Certain hobbies and vocations are known to be associated with a marked increase in toxic metal exposure like hair-dressers, welders, potters, farmers, stained glass workers, and painters.

 Regular supplementation of appropriate doses of often deficient nutrient minerals like magnesium, zinc, and potassium can help to reduce the toxic effect of harmful heavy metals.

 If you suspect symptoms of heavy metal toxicity or have been diagnosed with elevated and potentially toxic levels of these metals it is important to take active steps to support detoxification metals designed to assist the body in eliminating them in order to avoid and even reverse their toxic effects.
 At Forum Health Austin we are very aware of the role that toxic heavy metals play in chronic disease and we have protocols that are designed to diagnose and treat this frequently seen problem.
-Call today to schedule an evaluation at 512-420-9300.
+Contact us today to schedule an evaluation.